|Add to your personal catalog|

 The College promotes recreation, physical activity, and athletic programs for all students.
 Intercollegiate varsity sports offered for men: baseball, basketball, cross country, football, soccer, tennis, track (indoor and outdoor), and volleyball; for women: basketball, cross country, field hockey, soccer, softball, swimming, tennis, track (indoor and outdoor), and volleyball.
-In addition, clubs compete in a variety of sports including men’s and women’s rugby, men’s volleyball, ultimate frisbee, and equestrian. there are a variety of recreational clubs ranging from skiing and snowboarding, dance and the martial arts.
+In addition, clubs compete in a variety of sports largely determined by the interest of the student body.
+Active clubs include, or have included, men's and women's rugby, ultimate frisbee, men's and women's lacrosse, equestrain, and golf.
+A variety of recreational clubs ranging from skiing and snowborading to dance and the martial arts are also available.

-Intramural programs include: racquetball, basketball, volleyball, softball, tennis, indoor soccer, ultimate frisbee, wally ball, water volleyball, and bowling.
+Intramural programs include: basketball, indoor soccer, and bowling.

-Juniata holds membership in the National Collegiate Athletic Association (NCAA), the Eastern Collegiate Athletics Conference (ECAC), Landmark Conference, Centennial Conference (football only), and the Continental Conference (men's volleyball only) and complies with the Division III eligibility requirements of these organizations.
+Juniata is a Division III member of the NCAA, the Eastern Collegiate Athletics Conference (ECAC), the Landmark Conference, the Centennial Conference (football only), and the Continential Volleyball Conference (men's volleyball only).

 Beyond the facilities explicitly provided by the College, the Huntingdon area is rich with opportunities for fishing, hunting, hiking, boating, canoeing, rafting, swimming, camping, downhill and cross-country skiing and golf.